 WHERE DO I START?

 If you’re shooting still images, the best place to start is with a basic off camera flash.
 It’s my vote for the best bang for your buck.
-It gives you a ton of brightness and total control in any environment, because with flash, we can literally cancel out any ambient light and create lovely light anywhere.
+It gives you a ton of brightness and total control in any environment, because with flash, we can literally cancel out any other light sources and create lovely light anywhere.

 WHAT DO I NEED?